-I have a little exercise for you this morning.
-For those of you who are very "in touch" with your feelings and emotions this should be easy; others of you may have to work a bit.
+I have a snap quiz for you this morning.
+Those of you who are very "in touch" with your feelings and emotions will likely find this easy; others of you may have to work a bit.
+The quiz?
 I want you to reach back and identify how you were feeling as we heard the words from Matthew's gospel.
-Can you identify and name those feelings?
+Can you recall thos feelings?
+Can you identify and name them?
 Did you feel the same at the end as you did at the beginning?

-I suspect that many of you might have felt a little uneasy as the passage opened with "If another member of the church sins against you ..." perhaps for a number of reasons.
+I'd bet that many of you felt a little uneasy as the passage opened with "If another member of the church sins against you ...", possibly for a number of reasons.
 Some of you might have experienced such a situation - from either side of the equation.
 Others might be a tad uneasy at the very idea.
-But even if neither of these situations hold for you, I suspect your unease might well have deepened to discomfort as the words continued to unfold, laying out a specific course of escalating action until the miscreant was to be treated "like a Gentile or tax collector."
+But even if neither of these situations apply to you, I suspect your unease might well have deepened to discomfort as the words continued to unfold, laying out a specific course of escalating action until the miscreant was to be treated "like a Gentile or tax collector."